- 1 (16oz) can of chickpeas, rinsed and drained

 Add 2-3 ice cubes to about 1/2 cup filitered water.
 Set it aside.

-Start with the chickpeas, and then add all of the remaining ingredients to a food processor and blend until the hummus is creamy and smooth. *Stopping a few times to scrap the edges.
+Start with the chickpeas, and then add all of the remaining ingredients to a food processor and blend until the hummus is creamy and smooth. *Stopping a few times to scrape the edges.

 Transfer the hummus to a bowl with a lid, top it with a drizzle of olive oil and store in the fridge until you are ready to eat it.